Michel de Nostredame

 To address the version of French in which Nostradamus wrote, some say he used “Old French”, when in reality he wrote in “Middle French”, used in the fifteenth and sixteenth centuries, rather than in the ninth to fourteenth; Modern French has only been used from the 17th century onward.
 Whatever Nostradamus originally wrote is rarely ever used.
 With the very popular translation tactic of translating first Old French into Modern French, then Modern French into the target language, it is very unlikely that these translations were of the high-quality needed to retain Nostradamus’s original prophetic meaning.

 There isn’t much to confirm by way of facts with Nostradamus.
 With all the mistranslation, mysticism and thought-provoking prophecy, the Middle French astrologer seems to be nothing more than a poetic phenomenon who has shocked the world with the ability to predict coincidence.
-Nostradamus proves to be interesting when considering high-quality translation, and is, yet another, victim of the opposite.
+Nostradamus proves to be interesting when considering the importance of high-quality translation, and is, yet another, victim of the opposite.

 Nostradamus in numbers: